 As a result, organizations gain a competitive edge by halfening the document turnaround time and ultimately doing business faster.

 Who can use electronic signatures?

-1. Open the email from Penneo and click on “Click here to read your documents”
+1. Open the email from Penneo and click on Click here to read your documents.

-2. Read all the documents and attachments then click on “Go to signature”
+2. Read all the documents and attachments and click on Go to signature.

-4. Select one of the three options: draw your signature, type your signature, or upload an image of the signature
+4. Select one of the three options: draw your signature, type your signature, or upload an image of the signature.

 What document formats can I sign electronically with Penneo?

-What is the best electronic signature software?
+How do I choose the best electronic signature system?